WeiDUorg/weidu/README-WeiDU-Changes.txt

   * --rcmp-from partially implemented.
 Undocumented because its output is unreliable.
   * Synchronize the sample prompts.tra with the real string list.
-  * No spurious "spell '0' called for action XYZ" when compiling *Res actions.

 Version 229:
   * Fixed some errors decompiling DLG files.